cardano-foundation/developer-portal/docs/integrate-cardano/listening-for-payments-cli.md

 ---
 id: listening-for-payments-cli
-title: Listening for ADA payments using cardano-cli
+title: Listening for ada payments using cardano-cli
 sidebar_label: Receiving payments (cardano-cli)
-description: How to listen for ADA Payments with the cardano-cli.
+description: How to listen for ada Payments with the cardano-cli.
 image: ./img/og-developer-portal.png
 ---
 import Tabs from '@theme/Tabs';